MezghaniDali/usermanager/README.md

 ## ⚙️ Technical Choices & Trade-offs

-- **Sanctum:** Attempted, replaced due to incompatibility with MongoDB
+- **Sanctum:** Attempted but replaced due to MongoDB integration issues.
+Custom token system used for demo purposes.
 - **jenssegers/laravel-mongodb:** Used for MongoDB Eloquent integration
 - **ShadCN UI:** For modern, accessible React component styling